Loophole (1981 film): Plot

 The film opens with a safe-break that yields unexpectedly low gains for the robbers.
-Daniels (Finney) plots the bank robbery, having targeted this institution because he has discovered that the main subterranean vault, thought to be impregnable, lies within a short distance of a main sewer.
-Enlisting the services of a boat-dealer to supply equipment, he targets Booker (Sheen) who, as an architect, has the skill needed to pinpoint the exact location underground.
-Booker angrily rejects the first approach from Daniels but later, harassed by his bank manager (played by Robert Morley) and having to support a new business venture by his wife (Susannah York), he agrees on the undertaking, provided that no violence is to be used.
+Daniels plots the bank robbery, having targeted this institution because he has discovered that the main subterranean vault, thought to be impregnable, lies within a short distance of a main sewer.
+Enlisting the services of a boat-dealer to supply equipment, he targets Booker who, as an architect, has the skill needed to pinpoint the exact location underground.
+Booker angrily rejects the first approach from Daniels but later, harassed by his bank manager and having to support a new business venture by his wife, he agrees on the undertaking, provided that no violence is to be used.

-With Gardner (Colin Blakely) keeping watch from a rented nearby office, the titular loophole of the sewer access is utilized by the robbery crew, setting off the bank alarms on entering the vault from beneath and continuing to empty the contents when the police arrive.
+With Gardner keeping watch from a rented nearby office, the titular loophole of the sewer access is utilized by the robbery crew, setting off the bank alarms on entering the vault from beneath and continuing to empty the contents when the police arrive.
 The police decide the alarms are defective and turn them off for the evening.

 As the gang is preparing to leave, a heavy downpour of rain starts to flood the sewer system and the gang is seen to struggle against a raging torrent as they are laden with spoils.
 Booker refuses to leave and remains in the vault hoping the water will go down before the vault is open on business hours.
-One of the robbers who had been injured by inhaling sewer gas earlier in the scene, Harry (Alfred Lynch), is seen floating away and is assumed to have died.
+One of the robbers who had been injured by inhaling sewer gas earlier in the scene, Harry, is seen floating away and is assumed to have died.
 The final scenes show Booker in his own studio, when Daniels visits him to offer him another job.